CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 ![In between--the hustle.
 Modesto, CA Bus Stop](../assets/images/personal/TacoBell-X-Bus-Stop.png)

 My first job was at Taco Bell, in 2007.
-In between transfeering buses to get to High School, I went into that Taco Bell asking, honestly annoying, the team & manager if they had an open position.
+In between transferring buses to get to High School, I went into that Taco Bell asking, honestly annoying, the team & manager if they had an open position.
 It took a few months, but I had a shot at getting a job.
 * ...I failed the interview, but the manager liked my perseverance and I got the job.

 Mentions